Introduction

 Each one is based on the format, Plan X, Do X, Check X, and Act on the results of X. The downside of this is that you could define X to be trivial and then appraise Maturity Level 3 with a trivial implementation.
 Only time will tell to see who adopts them.

-This new class is additional to the existing classes, Foundations of Capability (two days, covering the core PAs) and Building Excellence (e.g., 1-day DEV and 1-day SVC class).
+This new class option is additional to the existing classes, Foundations of Capability (two days, covering the core PAs) and Building Excellence (e.g., 1-day DEV and 1-day SVC class).
 These existing classes will be updated to cover changes in the DEV and SVC models.

 Paths Forward